GopzConsulting/gopzconsulting.github.io/_demos/rrt.md

 ![image of app in app store](/assets/img/rrt-apple-store.png){: .small-white}
 ![image of app in play store](/assets/img/rrt-play-store.png){: .small-white}

 As experienced experts in the field, we were able to quickly take high level requirements and synthesize them into simple but powerful features.
-We ensured that both apps are robust, fault tolerant, efficient and most importantly secure.
+We ensured that both apps are robust, fault tolerant, efficient, and most importantly secure.

 If you’d like to see a more detailed demo of the app, please feel free to get in touch!